-They work on bigger scale electrical systems that are much more complex than residential buildings.
+They work on bigger-scale electrical systems that are much more complex than residential buildings.

 When you work as an apprentice, you are guaranteed to meet the classroom and hands-on hour requirements, which are 2,000 hands-on work hours, and 144 classroom hours.

 What kind of work does a commercial electrician do?

-The buildings they work with are much larger in size than what residential electricians work with.
+The buildings they work with are much larger than what residential electricians work with.

-To become a commercial electrician, there is a requirement of the number of hours you’ve spent in a classroom setting learning about what you’ll be doing in the real world, as well as a requirement for hands-on work.
+In order to become a commercial electrician, there is a requirement of the number of hours you’ve spent in a classroom setting learning about what you’ll be doing in the real world, as well as a requirement for hands-on work.

 We will discuss the differences between a commercial and residential electrician later on in the blog.